 2.)
-Next step is to add the Lazy plugin to your page.
+Next step is to add jQuery and the Lazy plugin to your page.
 Put this to <head> or somewhere you want:

 3.)
 Start using Lazy by calling it after page load.
 You don't have to specify your elements.
-But for better preformance, or different options, load your images over unique classes or any other jQuery selector.
+But for better performance, or different options, load your images over unique classes or any other jQuery selector: